-The weight of steel cans recycled in 2004 was about 790,000 tons and the recycling rate was 87.1%, exceeding the 85% level targeted in the Guidelines for Waste Treatment and Recycling by Product Categoly (see Fig. III-4).
-Thus, recycling of steel cans is going smoothly, for the following reasons available nationwide)
+The weight of steel cans recycled in 2005 was about 770,000 tons and the recycling rate was 88.7%, exceeding the 85% level targeted in the Guidelines for Waste Treatment and Recycling by Product Categoly (see Fig. III-4).
+Thus, recycling of steel cans is going smoothly, for the following reasons.
+[1] Further dissemination of separate collection selector estimate

-- [1] Further dissemination of separate collection (system itself) at each municipality - [2] Steel selection is easily done with magnetized selector - [3] More facilities to recycle steel (74 iron mills are
+(system itself) at each municipality [2] Steel selection is easily done with magnetized within the same category

-[4] Used in a variety of products and recyclable within the same category
+[3] More facilities to recycle steel (75 iron mills are available nationwide) [4] Used in a variety of products and recyclable

-The number of drink cans consumed in 2004 was 31.1 billion, of which 41.0% were steel cans.
 Steel cans are pressed into scraps and used as materials for electric and steel furnaces in iron-making plants.
 They are also used as materials for automobiles, home appliances, railroads, and ships as well as construction materials for buildings and bridges (see Fig. III-5).